ktuosto/Bone-Tissue-Mapping-Python-R-Codes/README.md

 This project is broken into two sections: Python and R.

-The Python code section has two* types of codes:
+The Python code section has three* types of codes:

 1) Code to count the specific color of pixels in an image that matches the color key (see Fig. 3).
-2) Code to create new columns and variables (i.e., percent area variables).
+2) Code to convert and create new variables (i.e., percent area variables) for one map value and batch-process multiple data frames.
+3) Code to batch-process images and convert and create new variables at once.

 *In the process of developing a deep learning algorithm to partially or fully tissue map bone histological images.